Important TREC Notices

 Helpful TREC Links

-In response to the ongoing COVID-19 outbreak, TREC / TALCB has issued the following statement regarding current application and renewal deadlines:
+In response to the ongoing COVID-19 outbreak, TREC and TALCB has extended its waiver of all renewal and application deadlines through July 31st

 For more information, please visit TREC's website to read the full statement.